In this tutorial, we will learn different ways to add elements to a list in Python.

 print(nums) # [1, 3, 5, 2, 4, 6]

-.
+This example added the list of evens to the end of the list of odds.
 The new list will contain elements from the list from left to right.
 It’s similar to the string concatenation in Python.

 Python provides multiple ways to add elements to a list.
 We can append an element at the end of the list, and insert an element at the given index.
 We can also add a list to another list.
-If you want to concatenate multiple lists, then use the overloaded +
+If you want to concatenate multiple lists, then use the overloaded + operator

 References: